 ATHLETES COMMITTEE -

-CHAIR - The Senior Athlete Board Representative or his/her designee shall be the chair of the committee.
+CHAIR - The Senior Athlete Board Representative or their designee shall be the chair of the committee.

 MEMBERS - The Athletes Committee shall consist of the Athlete Board Representatives, the Athlete-at- Large Board members, and one Athlete Representative from each IES member club.